MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ### Working with large CSV files

-If you are dealing with large CSV files in the power query online editor and you receive an Internal Error.
-We suggest to work with a smaller size CSV file first, apply the steps in the editor and once you are done to change the path to the bigger CSV file.
-This allows you to work more efficient and reduce your chances to encounter a timeout in the online editor.
-We expect you will not encounter this error during refresh time, as we allow for a longer timeout time.
+If you're dealing with large CSV files in the Power Query Online editor, you might receive an Internal Error.
+We suggest you work with a smaller sized CSV file first, apply the steps in the editor, and once you're done, change the path to the bigger CSV file.
+This method lets you work more efficiently and reduces your chances of encountering a timeout in the online editor.
+We don't expect you to encounter this error during refresh time, as we allow for a longer timeout duration.

 ### Unstructured text being interpreted as structured